ZSFG Primary Care Track: Our People - Faculty

 Assistant Professor of Medicine

-Academic Interests: My professional interests include integrating evidence-based primary care in a safety net setting.
+Academic Interests: My professional interests include integrating evidence-based primary care in a safety-net setting.
 I am passionate about equity-centered quality improvement and population health work to improve the well-being of all.
-Other interests include EMR optimization, outpatient ultrasound, and ambulatory education.
+Other interests include clinical informatics, chronic disease management, and ambulatory education.

 Lisa Ochoa-Frongia, MD